Hakimpet: Location

 Hakimpet is located near to Rajiv Rahadari Highway (Telangana State SH-1).
-It is located in the north outskirts of Hyderabad.
+It is located on the northern outskirts of Hyderabad.
 Hakimpet is 15 km away from Secunderabad Railway Station.
-It has an average elevation of 597 meters.
-Hakimpet village falls under newly created Thumkunta Municipality, previously it was under Devaryamjal GramPanchayat.
+It has an average elevation of 597 metres.
+Hakimpet village falls under the newly created Thumkunta Municipality, previously it was under Devaryamjal Gram Panchayat.
 It is home to hakimpet Lake.
 It is a fast developing village in Shamirpet Mandal, Medchal district.

 Hakimpet is surrounded by Medchal Mandal towards west, Keesara Mandal towards East, Quthbullapur Mandal towards west, Mulug Mandal towards North.
 The total area of Hakimpet is 1883 hectares.
 Alwal is the nearest town to Hakimpet.
 Alwal is 10 kilometers away from Hakimpet.
 Road connectivity is there from Alwal to Hakimpet.
 Bolarum Railway Station is the nearest railway station to Hakimpet.

-It falls under Medcha Assembly Constituency and Malkajgiri Parliamentary Constituency.
+It falls under Medchal Assembly constituency and Malkajgiri Parliamentary Constituency.
 The Hakimpet PIN code is 500078 and the postal head office is Nisa Hakimpet.